 Usually, the employer's instinct is to please and placate the customer or client, in order to retain their business.
 But from the standpoint of California harassment law and the FEHA, it would be unwise to follow this instinct.

-An employer is liable for harassment by a customer, client or independent contractor just as it would be for harassment by a coworker--that is, the employer is liable if its behavior regarding the harassment is negligent.
+An employer is liable for third-party sexual harassment just as it would be for harassment by a coworker--that is, the employer is liable if its behavior regarding the harassment is negligent.

-Negligence means that the employer knew or should have known of the harassment and failed to take appropriate corrective action (taking into account the employer's degree of control over the client/customer/etc.).
+Negligence means that the employer knew or should have known of the harassment and failed to take appropriate corrective action (taking into account the employer's degree of control over the client/customer/etc.).8

 Example: Lily is a young lawyer at a business law firm.
 A partner at the firm asks Lily to take John, an important client, out to dinner.